apify/actor-templates/templates/python-selenium/README.md

-# Python - Selenium & Chrome Actor template
+# Selenium & Chrome Actor template

 A template example built with Selenium and headless Chrome browser to scrape a website and save the results to storage.
 The URL of the web page is passed in via input, which is defined by the [input schema](https://docs.apify.com/platform/actors/development/input-schema).
 The template uses the [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) to load and process the page.
 Enqueued URLs are stored in the default [request queue](https://docs.apify.com/sdk/python/reference/class/RequestQueue).
 The data are then stored in the default [dataset](https://docs.apify.com/platform/storage/dataset) where you can easily access them.